VTDA-Group/superphot-plus/README.md

 $ python -m pip install -e ".[dev]"
 ```

-To install all optional dependencies, including those for inference, plotting, and loading
+To install all optional dependencies, including those for inference, plotting, loading
-data from alert brokers, use `pip install .[dev,data-generation,samplers,plotting]`
+data from alert brokers, model training and benchmarking use
+`pip install .[dev,data-generation,sampling,plotting,training,benchmarking]`.

 You can then run `$ pytest` to verify that all dependencies are correct,
 and your environment should be ready for superphot-plussing!